PANKAJSINGH18/American-Fingerspelling-Sign-Language-Recognition/README.md

 There is high probability of getting Runtime error with tflite-runtime.
 This error would be reason on Registerting tensorflow_runtime twice by tflite and medipape.
 Inorder to prevent the Runtime Error Make the following changes.

-Go to $HOME/pythonvenv/python310/lib/python3.10/site-packages/tensorflow/lite/python/interpreter.py
+Go to '$HOME/pythonvenv/python310/lib/python3.10/site-packages/tensorflow/lite/python/interpreter.py'

-### $HOME is your user directory
+$HOME is your user directory

 Comment out 'from tensorflow.lite.python.interpreter_wrapper import _pywrap_tensorflow_interpreter_wrapper as _interpreter_wrapper'

 It will prevent twice Registration of Interpreter wrapper.

-##Note
+## Note

 Making this change will lead to Runtime Error on the standalone use of TfliteRuntime, So you need to Uncomment the above commented line.